nhsx/AnalyticsUnit/content/phdinterns.md

 Outcomes Communicated 	Early December

+January Wave Start      Mid-January

+June Wave Start      Mid-June

 ### How to Apply

-Application links will be made available on the [NHSX Analytics Unit website](https://www.nhsx.nhs.uk/key-tools-and-info/nhsx-analytics-unit/apply-for-nhsx-analytics-unit-internship/) between the open and close dates
+Application links will be made available on the [Analytics Unit website](https://www.nhsx.nhs.uk/key-tools-and-info/nhsx-analytics-unit/apply-for-nhsx-analytics-unit-internship/) between the open and close dates

 As part of the application you will be asked to specify which project(s) you are interested in and any relevant experience in these areas.